 For ducted mini-split heat pumps, install ducts within the home’s conditioned space.

 For ENERGY STAR and DOE Zero Energy Ready Home climate-specific guidance, see the Compliance tab.

 Consider non-compression cooling options such as trees, awnings, pergolas, and porches to shade windows and walls; ceiling fans; and timer-controlled night-time ventilation cooling, to reduce cooling demand in cooling-dominated climates (Gilbride et al. 2011).

-In humid and mild or cold climates, consider adding a dehumidifier for indoor humidity control in the shoulder seasons and in locations with short summers as an alternative to compression cooling.
+In humid and mild or cold climates, consider adding a dehumidifier for indoor humidity control in the shoulder seasons and in locations with short summers as an alternative to mechanical air-conditioning.

 In humid climates, set the time-delay relay on the unit to 30 seconds or less to prevent moisture on the evaporator coil from evaporating back into the air stream and contributing to indoor humidity.

 Considerations for Cold-Climate Applications

 - When selecting equipment, review manufacturer data and examine capacities and efficiencies at low temperatures.
 See NEEP recommendations for cold-climate heat pumps.

 - Install outdoor units well above snow height.